 Similar to the American saying “Come on,” “Dai” is used when you want someone to tag along or do something.
 It can also be used to say “stop it.”

-The equivalent of the American phrase “I dunno,” “Boh” is a quick way to say if you’re being indecisive.
+The equivalent of the American phrase “I don’t know,” “Boh” is a quick phrase to say when you’re being indecisive.

-I hope you have enjoyed learning these Italian slang words.
-If you want to make sure that your using these Italian slang words appropriately, you can practice speaking with a native or your Italian teacher.
+If you want to make sure you’re using these Italian slang words appropriately, practice speaking with a native or an Italian tutor.

 The more you use these Italian slang words and phrases in conversation, the better you will become at speaking Italian.